Diligent-Software-LLC/data_structure_error/README.md

     $ gem install data_structure_error

 ## Usage
 There are six method signatures.
-Three are public, and three are private.
+Three are `public`, and three are `private`.

 ### Public methods
-There are three public instance methods.
+There are three `public` instance methods.
 The constructor, `message()`, and `try(argument_type)`.

 #### `initialize(message = nil)`
 The constructor.
-Takes a String or NilClass object explaining the exception.
+Takes a `String` or `NilClass` object explaining the exception.

 #### `message()`
 Getter method.
-Gets and returns the String message.
+Gets and returns the `String` message.

 #### `try(argument_type)`
 In the case the argument is a data type or an unacceptable data structure,